nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

   * `<rol>` is the role of the holder of the certificate, always "0.00"
   * `<AGB-code>` is the AGB code of the holder of the certificate.

-## The use of x509 Verifiable Credential in the Nuts network
+## The use of UZI server certificate in the Nuts network

 The focus on trust in the NUTS network for organizations lies primarily on the URA number identified as the `<Abonnee-nr>` on the UZI certificate.
 This number is used to identify the holder of the certificate within the Dutch